 The Arlo Pro 2 Wire-Free HD Smart Security System seems to be the camera that keeps coming to the top.
-It has all the features listed above and more
+It has all the features listed above and more.

-I need a camera that can be outdoors and has all of the above requirements.
+Overall, I need a camera that can be outdoors, and has all of the above requirements.
 They arenât the cheapest on the market but sure have strong reviews!

 I decided to take a look at it because it includes all the required features above and a spotlight The Ring Spotlight Camera has an app to control the camera!!
-You can watch the video, talk to whoâs there and control the siren and light from your phone!
+In addition, you can watch the video, talk to whoâs there and control the siren and light from your phone!

 Ring Wi-Fi Video Doorbell Pro with Alexa

 I think this is one of the most fun security devices.
-I love that when someone is at your door, rings your bell, you can talk to them on your smartphone and they donât know you arenât inside!
+The main reason is I love that when someone is at your door, rings your bell, you can talk to them on your smartphone and they donât know you arenât inside!

-Ring Video Doorbell Pro, Linkworks with Alexa and is compatible with IOS and Android devices.
+The Ring Video Doorbell Pro, Linkworks with Alexa and is compatible with IOS and Android devices.
 You can watch your home in 1080p HD video with two-way communication.
 It also has infrared night vision.

 The only downside for me is that even though it operates at minus 5-degree weather, that may not be low enough for where I live. -(sad, I know)